ricardo-jnunes/Java-SE-Course/CLASS_DESIGN.md

 A class can extend only one abstract class while a class can implement multiple interfaces.

 See more in INHERITANCE doc.

+####Member inner class associated
+Instance context of the containing class

+####Anonymous inner class
+ - It is an implementation of an interface or extension of a class.
+ - It can access outer variables, but only if they are final or effectively final.